masonesports/OfficeHoursSignTV/README.md

 # OfficeHoursSignTV

-A simple Flask app to display and manage an office hours schedule (Monday–Friday).
+A simple Flask app and static site to display and manage an office hours schedule (Monday–Friday).
+Supports default times and date-specific overrides.

 ## Setup